Greek Mythology Chapter Book Series for Kids

 I’ve added the classic Mythology by Edith Hamilton which I read and loved as a child.
 You may as well capitalize on an interest in Greek Mythology and even Roman Mythology that this series will instill in your child.
 The Usborne is great for younger readers but Edith Hamilton is THE expert and her Mythology book has greater detail.

-The Lightening Thief by Rick Riodan.
+The Lightning Thief by Rick Riordan.
 This is “Harry Potter meets Greek Mythology” and it’s a fantastic read!
 It’s such a page-turner that I stayed up to 2 a.m. to finish it!
-This is a MUST READ before the movie comes out!
+This is a MUST-READ before the movie comes out!

-Percy Jackson is an ADD, dyslexic 6th grade hero who has trouble staying in school because, as it turns out, he’s no ordinary human but a half-blood related to one of the big three in Greek Mythology.
-He must find and return Zeus’ lost lightening bolt to prevent WWIII.
+Percy Jackson is an ADD, dyslexic 6th-grade hero who has trouble staying in school because, as it turns out, he’s no ordinary human but a half-blood related to one of the big three in Greek Mythology.
+He must find and return Zeus’ lost lightning bolt to prevent WWIII.
 This series makes Greek Mythology come alive so I’ve included a Greek Mythology book as well.
-The level of difficulty is slightly easier than Book 1 of Harry Potter; this book is 375 pages long, normal sized type. [ages 8-14]
+The level of difficulty is slightly easier than Book 1 of Harry Potter; this book is 375 pages long, normal-sized type. [ages 8-14]

 p.s.
 For more book series like Harry Potter, check out this list by Imagination Soup.

 To examine any book more closely at Amazon, please click on the image of the book.

 As an Amazon Associate, I earn from qualifying purchases.